misiektoja/lol_monitor/docs/troubleshooting.md

 `--config-file` names a file that is not there.
 The path is reported exactly as given, so check for a typo or an unexpanded `~`.

+### `Config file '<path>' already exists and there is no terminal to confirm replacing it`

+`--generate-config <filename>` will not overwrite a file it cannot ask about, which is what happens in a script, a cron job or a container build.
+Write to a different path, or pass `--force` to replace it after a timestamped backup.

 ### `Line N: unsupported configuration setting`

 The configuration file is read as data and only documented settings are accepted.
 The reported line names the setting.
 A file that fails leaves every setting at its previous value rather than applying the lines above the bad one.